End-of-Life Doulas and Death Doulas in Colorado

 - Support families who choose not to hire the services of a funeral home, by opting for a family-directed home funeral (wake/viewing.)

-- Craft custom ceremony for funerals/memorials/celebrations-of-life whether a family is using a funeral home, or not.
+- Craft custom ceremonies for funerals/memorials/celebrations of life whether a family is using a funeral home, or not.

 - Offer educational events on topics of death and dying, within the community.